 Dr. Chamanzar has developed noninvasive, automated, and reliable diagnostic and monitoring methods for worsening brain injury and stroke.
-In the process, he has, developed novel AI techniques tailored to these problems, and performed rigorous statistical analyses on non-invasive neural sensing technologies such as electroencephalography (EEG).
+In the process, he has developed novel AI techniques tailored to these problems, and performed rigorous statistical analyses on non-invasive neural sensing technologies such as electroencephalography (EEG).
 These works have appeared in journals such as Nature Communications Medicine and Nature Communications Biology, enabled by multidisciplinary collaborations with clinicians, scientists and engineers that he initiated and has led.

 He is the PI of the NeuroVision Lab.
 The focus of NeuroVision Lab is to: (i) advance our understanding of how the brain processes visual information by combining cutting-edge neuroscience with computational modeling and behavioral and electrophysiological experiments, (ii) uncover the neural basis of visual disorders and develop innovative noninvasive diagnostic and monitoring solutions for patients with brain injuries.